kendoctor/subjects/php_basics/create-your-own-dictionary.md

 Analyze what to do and determine which features we should implement at first.

 Prioritize features in orders.
-Chose most important feature to do first.
+Choose most important feature to do first.

 Preconditions and constraints:
 1. The dictionary program should be run in console.